Said Qala Tepe: Context

 Deh Morasi Ghundai is situated about 16 km to the south-west of Said Qala, and it is about half its size.
 Deh Morasi is somewhat later than Said Qala.

 Excavations

-Limited excavations was were carried out at the site in the 1970s by Jim G. Shaffer, who uncovered two 10 meter squares and a 6 by 2 meter area.
+Limited excavations were carried out at the site in the 1970s by Jim G. Shaffer, who uncovered two 10-meter squares and a 6 by 2-meter area.
 During the excavation, six layers were observed.
 One of the layers was a cemetery that dates to the Kushan–Sassanid period.

 Four prehistoric occupations were identified at Said Qala, all of them being contemporary with Mundigak levels III 5 to IV 1.

 To periods II and III belong an adobe wall of an unknown function that consists of a 3-meter-wide foundation with two additional walls filled with clay between them.
 In addition, various houses were excavated that only contain one room.

 Ceramics

 The pottery found at Said Qala Tepe is similar to that from Mundigak, about 96 km away.
 It is generally handmade, but some pieces were made on a potter's wheel.

 The surface of the ceramics is mostly smoothed, but some also have fragments on their surface with pressed-in basket patterns.
 There are painted ceramics in the Nal style, and also those similar to the related Amri culture in the Indus valley.
 Painted ceramics never made up more than about 10% of the total ceramic volume.

 Found in the village were stone tools, bone artefacts, fragments of stone vessels, weaving spindles, beads made of different materials, and various bronze objects.
 In addition to this, some seals with geometric motifs, cattle and human figures made of clay, have been found in the town.